 I have a friend who lives on a farm in Kentucky with his wife and five children.
 During tick season, he and his wife perform tick checks every night on all their children right before bathtime.
 They take ticks very seriously in their home because the Lyme disease carrying kind are very prevalent in their area.

 It’s not just Lyme disease that is a potential risk either.
 The Journal of General Internal Medicine published an article by Susan Wolver, MD, and Diane Sun, MD, which identified a rising trend of red meat allergies from tick bites.

-When one of my children was a fairly young baby and not even mobile yet, a tick lodged itself into the top of his head, so ticks can drop out of trees onto your children too even if they aren’t hiking in the woods or walking in the grass!
+When one of my children was a fairly young baby and not even mobile yet, a tick lodged itself into the top of his head.
+Most likely, the tick dropped out of a tree onto his head, so don’t think your children are safe just because they aren’t hiking in the woods or walking in the grass!